 American Express, Discover, MasterCard, Visa

 Few venture this far into Brooklyn for standard bar food, but the faithful know to make the trek for a unique take on Spanish tapas.
 Couples and families surround the long tables at dinnertime, and the T-shirt-and-sandals set pack the bar and sidewalk until early morning.
 The dungeon-like front room has dimly lit banquets perfect for first-daters and a dark wood bar (perfect for first-daters waiting on a table), while a sea-green back room is hung with ancient wall maps and iron chandeliers.
 Appetizers are tapas-plus—larger portions than you’ll find in Spain, and definitely non-standard.
 Potatoes, chorizo, and raw or marinated seafood are prominently featured.
 Creamy, pungent Spanish cheeses are paired with crusty 11 Forno bread, and a melt-in-your-mouth Spanish tortilla is drizzled with olive oil.
-A Parmesan potato herb tart demonstrates its Italian heritage with a cheese-and-breadcrumb crust outside and a somewhat dry inside.
+A caramelized onion tart is accented with fig pesto and goat cheese.
 Forty mostly Spanish and Italian wines are on the list, twelve of which are available by the quartino, a small carafe.Extra

 Cheese plate, $17-$23